Riverstone Energy : Transaction in Own Shares | MarketScreener

 Transaction in Own Shares

-Riverstone Energy Limited (the 'Company') announces that it has purchased the following number of its ordinary shares of no par value each on the London Stock Exchange through Numis Securities Limited.
+Riverstone Energy Limited (the "Company") announces that it has purchased the following number of its ordinary shares of no par value each on the London Stock Exchange through J.P.
+Morgan Securities plc.

 Ordinary Shares: